A story is a character who wants something and overcomes conflict to get it

 — Donald Miller “A Million Miles in a Thousand Years”

 There comes a point in many careers when our current story isn’t working for us any more.
-When we want to write a different story.
+When we sense it might be time to write a different story.

 A better story than the one on offer if we stick where we are.
 That old story might have worked well for us in the past.
-But it’s not going to work in the future.
+But we’re pretty sure it’s not going to work in the future.

 Let’s be honest, sometimes this new story is forced upon us by events we can’t control.
 At other times, it’s completely our decision.

-These are all real examples.
-And a common theme to all of them, as the quote at the top of the page might suggest, is that the central characters had to overcome conflicts and challenges to make the shift.
+We, and Martin especially, work with a lot of Leaders who want to go on making a difference, but can’t quite work out how to do that.
+A common theme to all of them, as the quote at the top of the page might suggest, is that they have to overcome conflicts and challenges to make the shift.
 And whatever the switch, let’s be clear.
-It took courage.
-But always at the core of the story was the motivation on the part of that central character to
+It takes courage.
+But always at the core of their stories is the motivation on their part to

 LIVE A BETTER STORY